BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 <alert type="warning">

-Policy As we saw before, we were denied from the policy for the update operation ( "authorizedToUpdate": false), we have to update the policy `update` method to return `true`.
+As we saw before, we were denied by the policy from updating the operation ( "authorizedToUpdate": false).
+Now, we have to update the policy `update` method to return `true`.

 </alert>

-The Restify response contains the http 200 status, and the following response:
+The Restify response contains the http 200 status and the following response:

 ```json
 {